Okita0512/Quantum_Dynamics/README.md

 ======================

 Update on 05/02/2024: Some figures are updated according to the review comments.
 Note that the original file of the density matrix for plotting Fig. S2 is too big to be uploaded.
-Please contact me via wying3@ur.rochester.edu if needed.
+Please contact me via wying3@ur.rochester.edu if needed (or you can obtain it by running HEOM simulations using the prepared input files).

 ======================